 - Assists in transferring the client from OR table/bed to the stretcher;

 - Ensures safety of transport from the operating room to PACU.

 After the Operation

 After the closure of the operative site, the roles of the scrub nurse and the circulating nurse will gradually meet to a common point.
 They will both focus on the synonymous concept, the “aftercare”.

 - The scrub nurse’s contribution to the aftercare focuses on handling used materials that are exposed to body secretions and fluids.
 The circulating nurse is on unused materials together with putting the machines back in place;

 - Another is the scrub nurse returns used materials to the central supply for re-sterilization while the circulating nurse assists the client to the PACU for endorsement;

 - After their role performance, both will go back to the vacated operating room to final check the arrangement of every details; returning it back to their original places, keeping it ready to cater to the next operation.

 The presented roles of operating room nurses, whether scrub or circulating, are realistic and can be appreciated in the Philippine setting, but, are not limited to this list.
-There are some variations in every stage within the intraoperative phase, depending on the demand of the operation/procedure, surgical team members, and the institutional policies circulating in the operating room complex (job description of the scrub nurse vs. circulating nurse).
+There are some variations in every stage within the intraoperative phase, depending on the demand of the operation/procedure, surgical team members, and the institutional policies circulating in the operating room complex.